hashicorp/terraform-provider-azurerm/website/docs/r/postgresql_flexible_server.html.markdown

 * `sku` - (Optional) A `sku` block as defined below.

-* `source_server_name` - (Optional) The source PostgreSQL Flexible Server name to restore from.
+* `source_server_id` - (Optional) The resource ID of the source PostgreSQL Flexible Server to be restored.
 Required when `create_mode` is `PointInTimeRestore`.
 Changing this forces a new PostgreSQL Flexible Server to be created.

 * `storage_mb` - (Optional) The max storage allowed for the PostgreSQL Flexible Server.
 Possible values are `32768`, `65536`, `131072`, `262144`, `524288`, `1048576`, `2097152`, `4194304`, `8388608`, `16777216`, and `33554432`.